 UBTECH JIMU Builderbots Series Overdrive Kit - Interactive Robot Building Block System

-Using Ubtech’s award winning building block system you can build, code and interact with their Builderbots robots Dozerbot or DirtBot, in this Overdrive Kit.
-You can even create your own design of robot from the parts supplied.
+Using Ubtech's award-winning building block system kids can build, code, and interact with their Builderbots robots - Dozerbot or DirtBot - in this Overdrive Kit.
+They can even create their design of robots from the parts supplied.

 In addition to using code sequences, you can also program new custom actions using a PRP system - that's Pose, Record, Play.

-These bots have 2 robotic servo motors, 2 DC motor, an ultrasonic sensor, a rag light, main control box, a rechargeable Lithium-ion battery and a USB cable for charging.
+These bots have two robotic servo motors, 2 DC motors, an ultrasonic sensor, a rag light, the main control box, a rechargeable Lithium-ion battery, and a USB cable for charging.

 Recommended ages: 8 years and up.